 In this chapter, we explain what a campaign strategy is.
-We show various examples of different types of campaign strategies that activists use, and we provide you with workshops to help you write your own!
+We give examples of different types of campaign strategies that activists use.
+And we provide templates and workshops to develop your own strategy.

 Chapter quality: ⭐️⭐️⭐️⭐️ (4/5)